jfresh401/Sentry/README.md

 ADDED 2/24/2025: SentrySync2.ino works with wifi.
 Updated diagram.
+Thanks to ViolentLambs for helping out with this.

 # Sentry
 Sentry is a project I started as a fun experiment to bring a status screen to the Xbox 360, inspired by the old LCD mods for the original Xbox.
 Currently, the project is unfinished however, it does have a handful of features in its current state, including: